• Skip to main content

 While there’s no “right or wrong way” to redeem your Membership Rewards points, there are some redemptions that offer a much better value than others.

-The best redemptions for Membership points are almost always going to be in the travel category, specifically with airline transfer partners.
-If you find an exceptionally low fare, booking your flight with points through the Amex travel portal can be a good value as well.
+The best redemption for Membership points is almost always in the travel category, specifically with airline transfer partners.
+If you find an exceptionally low fare, booking your flight with points through the Amex travel portal can also be a good value.

 Worst Use of Membership Rewards